With Customers

 Creating New Value

-The DIC Group’s redefined vision statement, expresses its goals of improving the human condition to realize sustainable prosperity.
-Seeing its mission as being to achieve sustainable growth for itself and society, the Group is pursuing various initiatives aimed at helping realize carbon neutrality, in line with its basic policy of providing greater social benefits that enhance shareholder value and build long-term corporate value.
+The DIC Group’s vision statement expresses its goals of improving the human condition to realize sustainable prosperity.
+Seeing its mission as being to achieve sustainable growth for itself and society, the Group is pursuing various initiatives aimed at helping realize carbon neutrality, in line with its basic policy of providing greater social benefits that enhance shareholder value and achieving sustainable growth for both society and the DIC Group.

-Seeking to fulfill its mission, the DIC Group set a target in its DIC Vision 2030 long-term management plan of increasing sustainable products to 60% of its net sales by expanding businesses in growth markets and creating new businesses to promote portfolio transformation.
-Through the initiatives set forth in the plan, the Group pledges to contribute to the realization of a society that is more green, digital and QOL-oriented.
+Seeking to fulfill its mission, the DIC Group is expanding businesses in growth markets and creating new businesses to promote the transformation of its business portfolio, guided by DIC Vision 2030.
+Through these efforts, the Group strives to contribute to the realization of a society that is increasingly green. digital and QOL-oriented.

 Portfolio Transformation